limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Using the command `jmpcall`, we are able to pinpoint the exact address within `./panel` that has a `call rsp`.
 This is our return address.

 We proceed to generate a payload with `msfvenom`.
-I prefer to use single-stage to multi-stage reverse shell as the payload.
+I prefer to use a single-stage reverse shell as the payload to a multi-stage one.
+Although single-stage payload has a bigger size, it gets everything done in shorter time.

 ![screenshot-27](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-27.png)